edgedb/edgedb/docs/datamodel/access_policies.rst

   ``update read``, ``update write``.
 - ``using (<expr>)``: A boolean expression.
 Think of this as a ``filter`` expression that defines the set of objects to which the policy applies.
-- ``errmessage``: Here we have added an error message that will show in case the policy expression returns ``false``.
+- ``errmessage``: Here we have added an error message that will be shown in case the policy expression returns ``false``.
 We could have added other annotations of our own inside this code block instead of, or in addition to ``errmessage``.